umutsevdi/graduate-information-system/README.md

 ## 2- Getting Started

-To run this project locally, you need following to set up  setting up your project locally.
+To run this project locally, you need the following to set up setting up the project locally.
 To get a local copy up and running follow these simple example steps.

 ### 2.1- Prerequisites